 An email-based personal AI agent built on Val Town.
-Interact entirely via email — send messages, tasks, ideas, and memories to memory-do@valtown.email and the agent classifies, stores, executes, and replies.
+Interact entirely via email — send messages, tasks, ideas, and memories to memory-do@valtown.email and the agent processes everything inside a persistent per-user sandbox.

 Send an email.
 The agent reads it, figures out what you mean, and acts on it.